 So here is a question.
 How do we articulate, from within the Vedanta traditions, theology of humility for inter-religious learning?
 What would be the core arguments of that theology?
 What does the Vedanta tradition-- what is this theological need for other traditions?
 If you claim-- if a tradition claims full or final truth, does it really have a need for the other?
 How would we articulate, from the traditions of Vedanta, a theology of humility?
 A need of enrichment for the other?
 How will we ground that in the sacred texts that we study, as we seek to enlarge conversation partners in our contemporary setting?

 Secondly, the traditions of Vedanta, by and large, are traditions of renunciation.
-One [HINDI].
-One entered deeply into the study of these traditions through a ritual, or a ceremony of renunciation.
+One-- a sannyasa-- one entered deeply into the study of these traditions through a ritual, or a ceremony of renunciation.
 There's quite a significant ceremony in the sense that it freed you from all ritual obligations.
-That you don't have to perform the traditional rituals that someone in the household [INAUDIBLE] would have to perform.
+That you don't have to perform the traditional rituals that someone in the householder stage would have to perform.
 It also liberated you from all obligations to family and community, which is signified by the adoption of a new name.

 And I think that the consequences of a tradition that has developed in such a profound way as a tradition and culture of a transition, have been significant.
 Significant in many ways.
 Significant also for the exegesis of his texts because the primary exegesis of the Vedanta texts were renunciants, and clearly, if you are a renunciant, you are going to read the text through the lens of renunciation.